ckosmowski/micronaut-examples/README.md

 # micronaut-data-deleteall
-Demonstrates batching issues with micronaut data deleteAll method
+Demonstrates issues with micronaut-data. is named deleteall, because the first issue demonstrated was related to the deleteall method